 Over the past decade, Jenkins has ushered in Continuous Integration to the mainstream.
 Though as paradigms start to shift, and with the rise of Continuous Delivery, leveraging Jenkins for a complete CI/CD pipeline can be seen as “DevOps Duct Tape”.
 In a recent webinar with DevOps.com, a very knowledgeable pair of engineers weigh in on where Jenkins fits in their respective ecosystems today.
 Chris Jowett, DevOps Architect from ABC Fitness, and Stephen Gregory, Senior Principal SRE from Lessonly, provide great insights alongside Steve Burton, CMO at Harness.

-If you did not catch the webinar, feel free to watch the webinar here:
+If you did not catch the webinar, feel free to watch it here:

 Continuous Integration and Continuous Delivery Have Different Goals

 When talking about your development pipelines, a common eponym is to say “CICD” pipelines.
 However, CI/CD have two different goals.
 Continuous Integration focuses on the build, and Continuous Delivery focuses on the deployment of the artifacts.

 Stephen Gregory sums up CI quite well: “That’s the whole point of Continuous Integration, making sure all of your builds are consistent and everything there is working”.

 Chris Jowett adds, “There’s a lot of organizations where they’re deploying Java; it’s super common in the enterprise, they’re probably using Gradle, or Maven as a build system… And for that use case, just Jenkins works really [well] because it’s a fairly simplistic use case for a CI.”

 When transitioning to Continuous Delivery, actually deploying and validating the artifacts into production in a safe manner, the concerns widen.